NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 It is also possible to included multipel ZoneHVAC:ExhaustSystem for a single zone, correponding to the design that multiple exhausts could goes together into a central exhaust system, such as mutiple exhaust hoods in a laboratry [4, 5].

-### Other considerations ###
+### Reporting ###

-#### Report considerations ####
 One issue for using the methods above is which Air loop should the exhaust system belongs when it spans across more than one air loops.
-One general rule would should be tied to an airloop that it connects to; but there should also be a check to let one airloop to have at most one exhaust system.
+For reporting, a new section of the tabular report will be added to list the operations of the exhaust systems.
+For each exhaust system, the (design, max, and min) central exhaust flow, temperature and humidity conditions will be added to a tabular Table named "General Exhaust Systems".
+For each exhaust system reported, the flow conditions at each indivual exhaust will also be reported.

 ### IDD changes ###